ekw544/intx_dbt_project/README.md

 - **VS Code**

 ## Data
-For privacy reasons, all data in this repository is **simulated**.
-The real dataset is sensitive and not included.
+For privacy reasons, all data in this repository is **simulated** or **de-identified**.
+The raw dataset is sensitive and not included.

+- **Simulated inputs**: `data/simulated_interactions.csv` (safe, local)

+**Note on Data:** The CSV files included here are fully de-identified and pseudonymized.
+No real names, locations, or notes are included.
+They are for demonstration purposes only.
+- **De-identified outputs**:
+  - `data/interactions_deid.csv` — pseudonymized interactions
+  - `data/interaction_person.csv` — interaction-person links for reproducible analysis
+  - `data/persons.csv` — mapping of pseudonyms

 ---